And the Grass Won't Pay No Mind

 "And the Grass Won't Pay No Mind" is a song written by Neil Diamond and recorded in 1969 on his Brother Love's Travelling Salvation Show LP.
 It was also featured on his live LP Hot August Night.
 Diamond's original became a minor hit in Australia before the song became a U.S. and Canadian hit for Mark Lindsay in the fall of 1970.

 Mark Lindsay version

 Mark Lindsay, of Paul Revere and the Raiders fame, recorded "And the Grass Won't Pay No Mind" on his 1970 Silverbird LP.
-It reached #44 on the U.S. Billboard Hot 100 and #34 in Canada.
-It was a bigger Easy Listening hit, reaching the Top 20 in both nations (U.S. #5).
+It reached No. 44 on the U.S. Billboard Hot 100 and No. 34 in Canada.
+It was a bigger Easy Listening hit, reaching the Top 20 in both nations (U.S. No. 5).